peterbe/mincss/docs/features.rst

 **Things that don't yet work:**

 * Javascript events that manipulate the DOM tree.
-  A future version might use a parser that supports Javascript but likely it will never be perfect.
+  You can use PhantomJS to do the downloading but it still won't get every possible piece of HTML generated based on complex Javascript.

 * keyframes are always left untouched even if it's never referenced

-* Broken HTML or broken/invalid CSS isn't support and good results can not be guaranteed.
+* Broken HTML or broken/invalid CSS isn't supported and good results can not be guaranteed.